Risk Management

 Basic Approach to Risk Management

 The Sapporo Group defines risks as uncertainties that may affect organizational operations, and we are working to prevent the occurrence of various management risks surrounding the Group.
-At the same time, we strive to minimize losses by implementing risk countermeasures as appropriate when risks that may have a significant impact on corporate activities materialize.
-Through these efforts, we are committed to the continued maintenance and development of our business and to securing the trust of society.
-Furthermore, we appropriately manage and address risks, taking into consideration both threats and opportunities that could have a significant impact on corporate activities.
+At the same time, when risks that may have a significant impact on corporate activities materialize, we promptly implement appropriate countermeasures to minimize losses while striving to ensure the continuous maintenance and development of our business and maintain the trust of society.

 Risk Management Structure